usnistgov/sesame/doc/physics/intro.rst

    :label: np

-where the term :math:`\chi` is the electron affinity, :math:`\phi` is the electrostatic potential.
+where the term :math:`\chi` is the electron affinity, :math:`\phi` is the electrostatic potential, and :math:`E_g` is the bandgap.
+Note that all of these quantities may vary with position.
 Quasi-Fermi levels are convenient in part because they guarantee that carrier densities are always positive.
 While carrier densities vary by many orders of magnitude, quasi-Fermi levels require much less variation to describe the system.